fabian57fabian/archero_bot_57/README.md

   `pip install Pillow matplotlib numpy pure-python-adb pyqt5`

 - Finally, download this program by clicking (in this page) on "Clone or download ->Download Zip".
 Once downloaded extract the compressed file (Left click -> Extract Here) and copy where you want.
 This is the program folder.

+## Platform installation
+This bot can work either connected to smartphone trough usb or with Nox emulator on your pc.

+If you want to use your phone, skip these steps.

+If you want to use the emulator:
+- Download Nox emulator from [here](https://www.bignox.com/) and install it.
+- Open the emulator
+- Insert your google mail and password (the account that you use on your phone, that archero uses to save data).
+- Enable debug mode (settings->info and tap 7 times on build, then go back, development options, activate debug usb)
+- Download the archero bot on the emulator.
+- Open it

 ### Disable Blue auto lock screen
 When using this bot with a Samsung (like S7, S8, S9, S10 and S20 along with plus, edge, note and ultra versions) the Game Tools will automatically lock your screen with a little blue lock every 35 seconds.